FO7S/Machine-learning-project/README.md

 ## 🚀 Overview

-This project explores how machine learning can be applied to paleontological data to understand and predict the geological age of trilobite fossils.
+This project explores how machine learning can be applied to paleontological data to analyze trilobite fossils and uncover patterns related to their age, distribution, and environment.

-By analyzing biological, environmental, and geological features, we build models capable of classifying fossils into their correct **geological time periods**.
+We built multiple models to solve different real-world tasks using the same dataset.

 ---